Adrianalcr/Frontend-ecommerce-React.js/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Details Project
-1- React.js & Typescript
+1- React.js & Typescript</br>
-2- Ecommerce template with all pages
+2- Ecommerce template with all pages</br>
-3- Carousel Image Slider
+3- Carousel Image Slider</br>
-4- Cross-Browser Compatible
+4- Cross-Browser Compatible</br>
-5- Contact Form UI
+5- Contact Form UI</br>
-6- Burger Menu
+6- Burger Menu</br>
-7- Fully responsive will support all the devices
+7- Fully responsive will support all the devices</br>
-8- react-router-dom implementation
+8- react-router-dom implementation</br>

 ## Commands

+npx or npm create-react-app ecommerce-app</br>
+cd ecommerce-app</br>
+npm install react-icons</br>
+npm install styled-components</br>
-npx or npm create-react-app ecommerce-app cd ecommerce-app npm install react-icons npm install styled-components npm install react-router-dom --save npm start // run the project
+npm install react-router-dom --save</br>
+npm start // run the project</br>

 <a align="center">
   <img src="screen2.png" width="350" title="Screenshot">